eliemichel/LearnWebGPU/basic-3d-rendering/texturing/a-first-texture.md

 Conclusion
 ----------

 We have seen how to create a texture and how to access its pixels from a shader.
 In the next chapter we will see how to map a texture onto a 3D mesh.
-And we will realize that me miss a very important ingredient: to fully benefit from the power of a texture, it must be accessed through a **sampler**.
+And we will realize that we miss a very important ingredient: to fully benefit from the power of a texture, it must be accessed through a **sampler**.

 ````{tab} With webgpu.hpp
 *Resulting code:* [`step060`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step060)